Yoonkyo/yoonkyo.github.io/_pages/about.md

   - /about.html
 ---

-I am a tenure-track assistant professor in the [Department of Computer Science](https://rokaf.airforce.mil.kr/afa/1424/subview.do) at [Republic of Korea Air Force Academy](https://rokaf.airforce.mil.kr/afa/index.do).
-Currently, I am looking for Ph.D. positions to continue my career for academic achievements. **My graduate study will be supported by the scholarship of R.O.K Ministry of National Defense.** \\
+I am a tenure-track assistant professor in the [Department of Computer Science](https://rokaf.airforce.mil.kr/afa/1424/subview.do) at the [Republic of Korea Air Force Academy](https://rokaf.airforce.mil.kr/afa/index.do).
+Currently, I am looking for a Ph.D. position to continue my career for academic achievements. **My graduate study will be supported by the scholarship of R.O.K Ministry of National Defense.** \\
-I received my M.S. in [Computer Science and Engineering](https://cse.snu.ac.kr/) from [Seoul National University](https://www.snu.ac.kr/), advised by [Ted "Taekyeong" Kwon](https://mmlab.snu.ac.kr/) and B.S. in System Engineering from Republic of Korea Air Force Academy.
+I received my M.S. in [Computer Science and Engineering](https://cse.snu.ac.kr/) from [Seoul National University](https://www.snu.ac.kr/), advised by [Ted "Taekyeong" Kwon](https://mmlab.snu.ac.kr/) and B.S. in System Engineering from the Republic of Korea Air Force Academy.
 My research interests focus on privacy-preserving networks, machine learning-driven networked systems, user privacy, computer security, and future wireless networks.

 Here is my [CV](/cv_yoonkyo.pdf) for more info! \\
 Contact: ykjung.rokafa@gmail.com